Recently Tenured Working Group

 Compensation and support

-Upon completion and submission of their work plans, working group members will receive funding up to a maximum of $8,000.
-These funds will be placed in each member's research account and can be used for any research-related expense, such as research assistance, equipment, travel, a consultation/ collaborative project, a workshop led by a scholar in the member's field, or participation in any program of the National Center for Faculty Development and Diversity (NCFDD).
-Funding will be released according to the individualized schedule of milestones indicated in each member's research plan and timeline.
-Each working group member will prepare a brief report on project activities and expenditures before a subsequent release of funds can be made.
-The IAS will provide a cumulative form for these reports.
+Upon completion and submission of their work plans, working group members will receive funding up to a maximum of $5,000.
+These funds will be placed in each member's research account and can be used for any research-related expense, such as research assistance, travel, a consultation/ collaborative project, or a workshop led by a scholar in the member's field.

 For additional information, please email firstname.lastname@example.org.